-Get rid of that stinky dog smell with this DIY dog deodorant that smells like refreshing lavender and lemon.
+Get rid of that stinky dog smell with this homemade dog deodorant that smells like refreshing lavender.
 I certainly don’t have a lot of dog, but despite his small size he can get pretty smelly at times.
 Wet fur from the rain or a swim in the ocean is par for the course when you have a pooch.
 I love getting outside with him no matter what the weather, but that means that I have a whole lot of extra washing to do to keep his clothes, toys, and bed from smelling like wet dog.

 Fill your spray bottle with ¼ witch hazel and ¾ water.
-Add about five drops of lemon essential oil and eight drops of lavender essential oil to the mixture.
+Add about 5 drops of lavender essential oil to the mixture.
 You can add a bit more essential oil if you wish, but don’t make the scent too strong as your dog probably won’t like it.
 After all, dogs enjoy their natural scent (even when we humans find it a little unpleasant, to say the least).

-Lemon and lavender is my preferred scent combination for deodorizing our pooch because it smells very clean, but of course you can use any essential oil combo that you like.
-I have also used rosemary and mint for this dog spray (and other things around the house that need refreshing), which work great as well.
+Lavender is my preferred scent combination for deodorizing our pooch because it is gentle and helps to neutralize odor.
+I have also used rosemary and peppermint for this dog spray (and other things around the house that need refreshing), which work great as well.

 That’s it, you’re done!
-Spritz this stuff on Fido’s fur, bed, toys, clothes, and anywhere else that gets that wet dog smell.
+Spritz this dog deodorizer on Fido’s fur, bed, toys, clothes, and anywhere else that gets that wet dog smell.

 Be sure to test a small amount on your dog’s skin before spraying them all over with it.
-Different dogs have different sensitivities, and although this deodorant is all-natural and very gentle, you never know what could cause your pup to have a bad reaction.
+Different dogs have different sensitivities, and although this deodorant is all-natural and very gentle, you never know what could cause your pup to have a bad reaction and it’s better to test first.
 Spritz a little bit onto a small patch of your furry friend’s coat and wait at least 24 hours to make sure she or he is unaffected by it before using more.

 I also like to pamper Meatball with the occasional home-baked treat!
 Well, not that occasional.
 These squirrel cookies were a big hit.
 Actually, it surprised me to no end how nutso he went for these cookies, given the very basic ingredients.
 I thought that store-bought cookies would certainly trump the homemade, with all the delicious duck scent and all.
 But nope, my pooch loves his homemade squirrel cookies and you can get the recipe here.